Katedralskolan, Växjö

 Katedralskolan (Swedish: 'the cathedral school') is a high school in Växjö, Sweden.

 History

 Katedralskolan in Växjö has a long history, receiving the right to become an upper secondary school (gymnasium in Swedish) in 1643.
 It thus became the sixth Swedish gymnasium.
 As of 2021 Katedralskolan has 1394 students and five educational programs.

+The botanist Carl Linnaeus became a pupil of the school in 1716.